wlwww16/privatewebsite/README.md

-# worldwidewill
+# wlwww16.github.io
-This is a repository to host the [worldwidewill](https://wlw-codes.github.io/worldwidewill) website.
+This is a repository to host my [website](https://wlwww16.github.io).